Shoma-Asaka/mechanopharm-minimal/README.md

 ## Versioning

 A tagged release should be created for each manuscript stage, for example:
-- `v0.1.0` — submission version
+- `v0.1.0` — initial submission version
+- `v0.2.0` — internal revised-version maintenance release
-- `v0.2.0` — revised version
+- `v0.3.0` — first-post-review revised submission release
 - `v1.0.0` — accepted/publication version

-For manuscript submission, cite the specific tagged release associated with that version of the paper.
+For manuscript submission or revision, cite the specific tagged release associated with that version of the paper.

 ## Important caution